 Gets rid of the chokes.

-Gets ride of the loading defect of shared VS.
+Gets rid of the loading defect of shared voltage-sampling networks.

-Ground referenced det. ports allow reciprocal cal. and stealth tuning (must short Lα during cal. reversal)
+Ground referenced det. ports allow reciprocal calibration and stealth tuning (must short Lα during the calibration reversal)

-Lα calc as per section 6-x, compensates C across line.
+Lα calculated as per section 6-x, compensates for capacitance across the line.

-Rv can be R in series with small pot.
+Rv can be a resistor in series with small pot.